 Recently, Netflix changed from HTTP to HTTPS encryption to ensure viewers’ privacy.

 In 2016, Netflix launched its offline playback feature to cache the contents.
 Therefore, Netflix mobile apps users can watch high-quality cache content without an internet connection.

 In 2018, Netflix added “the Skip Intro” option for customers to avoid intros of the shows.
 So, the users can skip the video if they want.

 Netflix has become one of the most famous American production companies all over the world.
-It was established in 1997 by Marc Randolph and Reed Hastings in California.
-In 1998, Netflix introduced its official website with 925 items available to rent for pay per month approach and only 35 employees.
+It was established in 1997 by Reed Hastings and Marc Randolph in California.
+However, Marc Randolph left Netflix in 2002.
+In 1998, Netflix introduced its official website with 925 items available to rent for a pay-per-month approach and only 35 employees.

 Netflix launched its operation with the first and largest online DVD rental store.
-Since 2012, Netflix is producing and distributing its original content, including film and television series that entertain many viewers.
-This variety of contents has been stored at the online library for viewing by the subscribers.
-Since 2016, it is providing services in around 190 countries.
-This company has established its office globally, including Brazil, the Netherlands, France, the United Kingdom, Japan, India, and South Korea.
-In 2020, it was estimated that Netflix owns more than 195 million subscribers globally involved in paying a monthly payment.
+Since 2012, Netflix has produced and distributed its original content, including film and television series that entertain many viewers.
+This variety of content has been stored in the online library for viewing by subscribers.
+Since 2016, it has been providing services in around 190 countries.
+This company has established its office globally, including in Brazil, the Netherlands, France, the United Kingdom, Japan, India, and South Korea.
+In 2022, Netflix owned more than 200 million subscribers globally who were involved in a pay-per-month payment.

 First-Change in 1999

 Netflix has made two significant changes since its launch.
 First, it began the subscription option in 1999 to store DVD rental.
 This change allows consumers to rent unlimited DVD rental without late fees.
 It was the first change in the business model in the history of Netflix.